Before

 "But how?
 How?"
 I persisted.

-"Toby discovered that the waters of kāne was not the makings of our folklore, but real, very real.
+"Toby discovered that the waters of kāne were not the makings of our folklore but real.
 He came across it while exploring a wet cave in Kualoa.
-He gathered as much of it as he could and brought it to me.
-Our mistake is that we put our hands in the water at the same time.
-I stayed twenty-three, he would never die, but he would never stay young," Her eyes were bright and full of life.
-Very unlike the pictures, for which she has become famous.
+He gathered as much of it as possible and brought it to me.
+Our mistake is putting our hands in the water at the same time.
+I stayed twenty-three; he would never die, but he would never stay young," Her eyes were bright and full of life.
+Very unlike the pictures for which she has become famous.

 "You faked your death with a double, someone who had the same rheumatic fever as you,"